rocklessg/web_market_app/README.md

 # market web app

-Test project for institution market web app...
+Project for institution's Course marketing...

  A Project of market store for Tech institutions.
  Where visitors can choose the courses(with descriptions such as price, seats available, discount e.t.c)